BharthRaghav/Project_Reservoir/README.md

 ## Project Objectives

-Jammy store wants to create an annual sales report for 2022.
+Vindra store wants to create an annual sales report for 2022.
 So that Vindra can understand their customers and grow more sales in 2023.
 Project Aims- to create a dynamic and interative Excel dashboard

 I developed a comprehensive project in Excel, creating multiple dashboards and tables to analyze the